Mildred Dorsey -- Springfield

 SPRINGFIELD -- Mrs. Mildred Dorsey, 85 of 904 Samaria Road, Springfield, transitioned to be with the Lord on Friday morning, May 14, 2021, at the Regional Medical Center in Orangeburg.

-Funeral services are incomplete and professional services have been entrusted to Jackson's Memorial Chapel, Neeses.

-Due to COVID-19 precautions, the family will not be receiving visitors; however, you may contact her son, Darryl Dorsey, at (803) 360-3294.
+Due to COVID-19 precautions, the family will not be receiving visitors; however, you may contact her son, Darryl Dorsey, @ (803) 360-3294.
 Online condolences may be submitted at www.jacksonsmemorialchapel.net.

 Post a comment as